Apt research and self-understanding could walk hand in hand.

 History and a caveat

-The recently developed OCEAN's five factors (an acronym for the Big Five) have emerged and are considered the most reliable personality factors - as statistically verified - today.
-They are statistically founded, and therefore good to verify by statistics - by surface means, where correlates are found.
+The recently developed OCEAN's five factors (an acronym for the Big Five) have emerged and are today considered the most reliable personality factors - as statistically verified.
+They are statistically founded, and therefore good to verify by statistics - that is, by surface means and measures, where correlates are found.
 The traits have emerged "what this and that lexically understood term" have in common, and as verified by statistical means from there on..

 The Big Five Personality Test: www.outofservice.com/bigfive

-The Big Five (OCEAN) is dominant and the MBTI needs reforming, because it is tendentious at present.
+The Big Five (OCEAN) is dominant and the MBTI needs reforming, because it is tendentious.
 As a data framework the Big Five is robust, it has empirical strength due to basic findings.
 However, the Big Five is weak in explaining why or how its data are as they are.

 The two major models dominating personality testing today are the more recently emerging Big Five and the older MBTI.
 The MBTI consists of probings attuned to a theory.
 To the degree the theory at the bottom of it is good, the test may also be good.
 Theories rest on assumptions, and assumptions have got hard times for their lacks of verifications.